openmc-dev/openmc/docs/source/releasenotes/notes_0.5.4.rst

 - plot_mesh_tally.py utility converted to use Tkinter rather than PyQt
 - Script added to download ACE data from NNDC
 - Mixed ASCII/binary cross_sections.xml now allowed
+- Expanded options for writing source bank
+- Re-enabled ability to use source file as starting source

 ---------
 Bug Fixes